mikedumka/evalu8-mvp-01/docs/evalu8_BDD_Specifications.md

   And it no longer appears when creating new sessions in any season But assigned players remain in the cohort
   And historical data from all seasons is preserved

+Scenario: Reactivate inactive cohort
+  Given I am logged in as an Association Administrator And cohort "U9" exists and is inactive
+  When I click "Activate" next to the cohort
+  Then the cohort is marked as "Active"
+  And it appears again when creating new sessions
+  And I see a confirmation message "Cohort reactivated successfully"

 Scenario: Cannot delete cohort with assigned players Given I am logged in as an Association Administrator